 On the process of sewing cloth diapers:

-- Cut all diaper fabrics to stretch wing-to-wing, not top-to-bottom.
+- Cut all diaper fabrics so that they stretch wing-to-wing, not top-to-bottom.
 Most (if not all) materials ‘give’ more one way or the other, so pull your fabric both ways before you cut out your pattern.
 [Added Mar 14 2014]

 - Find the ‘right’ sides of fabric by pulling two sides of it.
 The way the fabric rolls ‘in’ is the wrong side.
 The other side is the right side!
 Why this matters: I’ve found the right side of fabric often pulls in moisture better than the wrong side.

 - You want your PUL/outer layer to come up higher than your inner layer around the legs to prevent pee leaks.
-This took some strategy on my part, but I’ve finally figured it out.
-My point is, it doesn’t just work out.
+This took some strategy on my part, but through trial and error I’ve gotten better at it.

 - Again, patience is key.
 Follow instructions.
 Nothing will be perfect, especially the first few tries.